People search sites advertise as services for finding people you’ve lost touch with.

 Don’t ever pay for any people search service.
 Most of these sites are scammy in nature.
 You may think you’re paying for one report and find that you’ve been roped into recurring charges.

-And never pay to remove your information from any site.
-This process must be provided for free.
+Don’t pay to remove your information from any site.
+This process must be provided for free, as you can see in the steps below.

 Do you have older relatives who may not know about these sites?
 While you’re opting out yourself, why not do the same for them?
 Just type in their information as you would your own, and follow our steps to completion.